wp-plugins/bulletproof-security/readme.txt

 * 400 Bad Request - The request could not be understood by the server due to malformed syntax.
 * 403 Forbidden - The Server understood the request, but is refusing to fulfill it.
 * 404 Not Found - The server has not found anything matching the Request-URI / URL.
-No indication is given of whether the condition is temporary or permanent.
+No indication is given to whether the condition is temporary or permanent.

 = What is the difference between BulletProof Security free and BulletProof Security Pro? =